SciPyCourse2021/notes/01_Python_basics/01_Python_basics.md

     - others commonly used:
         - `mkdir` - make directory
         - `touch` - create an empty file, or update last access time of existing file
-        - `mv` - move files/folders - a rename is just a move from old name to new name
+        - `mv` - move files/folders from source to destination
+            - a rename is just a move from old name to new name
-        - `cp` - copy files/folders
+        - `cp` - copy files/folders from source to destination
         - `rm` - remove files - dangerous! permanently deletes without confirmation
             - to remove a folder, use `rm -r`, i.e. recursively remove the folder and its contents
         - many commands accept `-v` (verbose) flag: prints out confirmation of what was done